 If you’re thinking of renting an apartment, there may be a few nuts and bolts to iron out before signing on the dotted line.
-One question you may have: can you put a smart lock on the apartment door.
+One question you may have: can I put a smart lock on the apartment door.?
 This guide will delve deeper into answering this question.

 Who Can Put a Smart Lock on the Apartment Door?